 PhD Diet Whey is a whey protein supplement designed to help users control their weight and build muscle.
 PhD Diet Whey claims it has a “premium high protein blend.”
 While a premium high protein blend supplement would be very appealing to certain people, a quick look at the ingredient list does not support that claim.

-In order to find out the quality of the protein blend, our team of researchers did extensive research to see if PhD Diet Whey’s protein blend is actually high quality.
+To find out the quality of the protein blend, our team of researchers did extensive research to see if PhD Diet Whey’s protein blend is high quality.
 Here are the results of our team’s research.

 PhD Diet Whey can be purchased through their Official Site.